Six Flags New Orleans: Dreamlanding Festival Park (2016–2018)

-In 2016, a group that included the former head of Southern Star came together to form "Dreamlanding Festival Park" in order to buy and rebuild this park, pending city council/mayoral approval.
-According to their website, the group was ready to spend over $100 million to re-open the park, with construction scheduled to begin in the summer of 2018, a stated opening date of 2019 and more coasters ready for 2020.
+In 2016, a group that included the former head of Southern Star came together to form "Dreamlanding Festival Park" to buy and rebuild this park, pending city council/mayoral approval.
+According to their website, the group was ready to spend over $100 million to reopen the park, with construction scheduled to begin in the summer of 2018, a stated opening date of 2019, and more coasters ready for 2020.
 At the same time, a waterpark would open in spring 2019.
 A festival park and an RV site were also in their plans as they awaited the city's approval to purchase the park.

-In 2018, on the Dreamlanding Festival Park website, the following statement was released: "It is very hard to walk away from all the time and efforts we have put into New Orleans but in truth the old Jazzland/Six Flags park has now reached a point of no return.
+In 2018, the Dreamlanding Festival Park website released the following statement: "It is very hard to walk away from all the time and efforts we have put into New Orleans but in truth the old Jazzland/Six Flags park has now reached a point of no return.
 On our last inspection and after further review we find that the rides that were savable as well as the majority of buildings are no longer economically viable to salvage."

 Jazzland Paidia Company (2011–2021)

 In 2011, eight groups, including the Paidia Company, responded to an RFP issued by the Mayor's office.
-Paidia proposed to re-open the park as Jazzland, the park's name until 2002.
+Paidia proposed reopening the park as Jazzland, the park's name until 2002.
 The company was not selected during the first RFP.
 A second RFP was issued in January 2014.
 Jazzland submitted the only proposal.
 The plans include newly designed themes for the park, a new Baritone Beach water park, Sportsman's Paradise Resort Hotel and a mixed-use retail/dining/entertainment area.
 A few rides would be rebuilt, but most would be new.
-A "Sportsman's Paradise" section would include the existing Jester coaster, the "Beach" would include Megazeph.
+A "Sportsman's Paradise" section would include the existing Jester coaster, and the "Beach" would include Megazeph.
 Ozarka Splash would be rebuilt as a "sugar flume", using the state's sugar cane industry for its theme.
 In February 2017, the company submitted a purchase offer for the property.
-In May 2017, the IDB voted to turn over decision making power to the Mayor's office.
-In June 2018 the IDB renewed the cooperative agreement with the new Mayor, keeping the decision power with the mayor's office.
-Jazzland maintains its interest in purchasing the property.
+In May 2017, the IDB voted to turn over decision-making power to the Mayor's office.
+In June 2018, the IDB renewed the cooperative agreement with the new mayor, keeping the decision power in the mayor's office.